cybrneon/head-md-future-of-drawing/README.md

 ## [**Process**](/process/)
-Checkout the whole process for the project from the early beginnings to the paper prototypes!
+Checkout the whole process for the project from the early beginnings to the establishement of the concept.

 ## [~~**Form**~~ (not yet started)](/form/)
-To be written.
+Design of the object's shape.

 ## [~~**Electronics**~~ (not yet started)](/electronics/)
-To be written.
+Beep beep boo boo boop.

 ## [**Presentations**](/presentations/)
 Just finished the concept presentation.